 Types of Advanced Manufacturing Projects Accepted

-SONAMI collaborations support three types of advanced manufacturing technologies:
+SONAMI collaborations support four types of advanced manufacturing technologies:

 - Additive Manufacturing: 3D printed technologies harness significant potential for manufacturers.
 Discover its advantages and limitations, and how to apply it in your facilities.

-- Flexible Manufacturing: Adaptation of production processes to increase the use of robots, sensors, computer-controlled machines, and other automated systems.
+- Flexible Manufacturing: Adapting production processes to increase the use of robots, sensors, computer-controlled machines, and other automated systems.

 - Industrial Internet: Integrating machinery with networked sensors and software to increase monitoring and feedback from operations.

 Some notable projects that have been successfully completed with SONAMI support include:

 - Steel Manufacturer Earns Millions with ‘Magic’ Drill (McMaster)

 - Dentist Set to Disrupt Implant Industry (Mohawk)

 - Hamill Machine Co.
 Enters New Markets (Niagara)